 In the beginning, the work consisted of general welfare services.
-What started out as a group of caring individuals coming together to distribute rations to low-income families evolved into becoming a social service provider.
-Under the banner of the Asian Women’s Welfare Association, Mrs Bhatia and her peers identified gaps in the community and, in addition to helping families in need, also delivered much-needed services to help the aged and persons with disabilities.
-Their goal was to empower the marginalised and socially-disadvantaged, and enable them to lead dignified and independent lives.
+Under the banner of the Asian Women’s Welfare Association, Mrs Bhatia and her peers identified gaps in the community.
+In addition to helping families in need, they also delivered much-needed services to help the aged and persons with disabilities.
+Their goal was to empower the marginalised and socially disadvantaged and enable them to lead dignified and independent lives.

 Over the past 50 years, what started out as a group of caring volunteers coming together to support low-income families, has grown into one of the largest multi-service social service agencies in Singapore, delivering a wide range of services for children and adults with additional needs, vulnerable families and seniors.